 The Kerguelen Plateau, located halfway between South Africa and Australia in the Indian Ocean sector of the Southern Ocean is a large dominant geographic feature.
 It is a productivity hotspot, supporting a diversity of marine life as well as supporting a lucrative demersal fishery, primarily for Patagonian toothfish (Duhamel & Welsford, 2011; Hill et al., 2017).
 The location and geography of the Kerguelen Plateau means it is highly exposed to the effects of climate change through warming waters and changing ocean currents and polar fronts.
-Knowledge and information on how climate change is influencing the ecosystem is important for the management and conservation of biodiversity and for managers to meet the obligations of the CCAMLR convention.
-This includes providing the information needed by fisheries agencies, such as the Australian Fisheries Management Authority, to ensure these lucrative fisheries are management using ecosystem-based management practices.
 The management of this region is split with France managing the northern half of the Plateau and Australian managing the central portion of the Plateau.
 Australia has an exclusive economic zone that encompasses Heard and McDonald Islands.
 The uniqueness and ecological importance of this region were globally recognised with Heard Island and McDonald Island being World Heritage Listed in 1997 and the formation of a no-take marine reserve in 2002.
-Species of key economic importance have been well studied for stock assessment and fisheries management.
-There is a significant knowledge gap of how the fish assemblage as a whole is structured across the Plateau and if and how it has changed through time (Hill et al., 2017).
-Within the Australian EEZ, Patagonian toothfish and mackerel icefish are the two targeted species of the Kerguelen Plateau.
+Species of key economic importance in this region (namely Patagonian toothfish and mackerel icefish) have been well studied for stock assessment and fisheries management.
 The fishery started as trawl fishery in the 1990s but a change to long-line fishing started in 2003 to maximise catches of Patagonian toothfish while minimising bycatch (Welsford et al., 2011).
 There is still some trawling effort to target mackerel icefish.
 Historically this region was also exposed to significant illegal fishing.
-This has led to increase is surveillance of the area since the 1990s.
+This has led to increase is surveillance of the area since the 1990s. [necessary?]
+Maybe a sentence here about how there is regular sampling?
 Understanding how changes in management and fishery decisions and increased compliance have led to changes at a species assemblage level is important for ecosystem-based management.

-Currently, there is a distinct knowledge gap of how the Kerguelen Plateau benthic fish community is distributed and how it has changed through time.
+There is a significant knowledge gap of how the fish assemblage as a whole is structured across the Plateau and if and how it has changed through time (Hill et al., 2017).
 In this study we used a long-term annual stratified trawl survey to establish if the benthic fish community of the HIMI region of the Kerguelen Plateau has changed through time.
 We then relate any changes in prevalence and abundance of benthic fishes to environmental change, marine reserve zoning or changes to management or fishery practices.
 To achieve this, we use a joint species distribution modelling approach.
 We establish how much of the variation in each species prevalence and abundance is due to environmental filtering and random process, and how these vary across spatial and temporal scales.
 This joint species modelling approach provides assemblage- level information on the impacts of climate change and fishing and will provide information to facilitate managers to the requirements of CCAMLR.
 The results from this study have the potential to be implied to other regions of the Southern Ocean and help better understand the implications of climate change, fisheries management, conservation management at a much larger scale.